Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Insights and Analysis

 \section{Insights and Analysis}

 This section reports insights from the survey regarding ChatGPT usage, feedback practices, and respondents' motivations for submitting feedback.
-Throughout the section, we draw on the insights to inform our analysis of the affordances of feedback features in the ChatGPT interface.

-Our analysis suggests how the design of feedback features imposes constraints on end-user participation.
-In summary, the interface requests feedback formatted in the `helpful, honest, and harmless' framework, demands interaction before allowing feedback submission, and encourages simple, frequent, individualised, and unidirectional feedback, particularly thumbs-up/down ratings and feedback after regenerating a response.
-However, the interface discourages collective feedback and refuses feedback modification over time.
-Additionally, our survey indicates that the feedback features may appeal more to users with frequent engagement, prior experience, and knowledge of AI, ML or data science.
+Our analysis indicates how the design of feedback features imposes constraints on end-user participation, operating through various mechanisms and conditions that we explore below.
+First, we present findings about user interactions with ChatGPT, then examine each affordance mechanism, and finally discuss how these mechanisms operate through different conditions.